bojangabric/nextjs-blog-tailwind/README.md

-## Nextjs project template with TailwindCSS and blog posts that can be written in markdown
+## Next.js project template with TailwindCSS and blog posts that can be written in markdown

 ### 🚀 Quick start